EudiaApentsui/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add execute permission to a file

 Add execute permission to u and g and read permission to o

+Add execution permission to all